'Help, 40 days here': Photos show migrants crammed into U.S. border facilities

 A federal judge in Seattle on Tuesday blocked a Trump administration policy that would have kept thousands of asylum seekers in custody while they pursued their cases.

-The American Civil Liberties Union, and other immigrant rights groups, sued the government in April to stop the policy of denying bond hearings to asylum seekers.
+The American Civil Liberties Union, and other immigrant rights groups, sued the government to stop the policy of denying bond hearings to asylum seekers.

 U.S. District Judge Marsha Pechman ruled that people detained after entering the country to seek asylum were entitled to such hearings.

-Several hundred people gathered in New York on Tuesday to demonstrate against the Trump administration’s treatment of migrants, part of a planned nationwide day of protests by rights groups targeting members of the U.S. Congress.
+In New York, several hundred people gathered on Tuesday to demonstrate against the Trump administration’s treatment of migrants, part of a planned nationwide day of protests by rights groups targeting members of the U.S. Congress.

 The demonstrations were fueled by fears the Trump administration is preparing a roundup of immigrants who are in the country illegally.
 Trump last month delayed the raids by two weeks.

-Migration flows from Central America have dropped sharply since May as Mexico deployed thousands of militarized police as part of a June 7 deal with the United States to avoid U.S. tariffs on Mexican goods and other enforcement measures.

-Reporting by Jonathan Allen and Angela Moore in New York, Doina Chiacu in Washington, Julio-Cesar Chavez in El Paso, Texas, and David Alire Garcia in Mexico City; Writing by Paul Simao and Andrew Hay; Editing by Will Dunham and Peter Cooney
+Reporting by Jonathan Allen and Angela Moore in New York, Doina Chiacu in Washington, Julio-Cesar Chavez in El Paso, Texas, and Daina Beth Solomon, Diego Ore and David Alire Garcia in Mexico City; Writing by Paul Simao and Andrew Hay; Editing by Will Dunham, Peter Cooney and Michael Perry